axsulit/axsulit/README.md

 🔭 I'm currently working on **a data pipeline to analyze Spotify user habits using the Spotify API**

-🌱 I'm currently learning **Apache Kafka, Apache Spark, SQL, and data pipeline architecture**
+🌱 I'm currently preparing for the **AWS Cloud Practitioner Certification**

-⚡ Fun fact **I'm a proud parent of seven adorable dogs 🐶🐾**
+⚡ Fun fact **I'm a proud parent of three adorable dogs 🐶🐾**

  </div>